tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 ### Notes: Compute choice

 If you want host traditional application and a full access to the OS, use EC2.

+If you want host short running function, service oriented applications or event driven applications with no provisioning and managing servers, you can use AWS Lambda.

 If you run docker container, choose a tool, ECS or EKS.
 Next choose a plateform, EC2 that you manage or serverless env like AWS Fargate managed for you.